lucasdiedrich/ojs/README.md

            -d lucasdiedrich/ojs
 ```

-Now just access 127.0.0.1/index/install and continue to web installation and finish your install and configs.
+Now just access 127.0.0.1/index/install and continue trough web installation and finish your install and configs.
 To install automatically when the container init you can use **OJS_CLI_INSTALL=1**, and use the others environment variables to automatize the process.

 ### Environment Variables